CompileZero/JS-For-Humans/README.md

 Polymorphism etc, and it left my head spinning.
 (Trust me, it still does today).
 But the real problem wasn’t just that.

+I couldn’t find a single resource, that:
+1. Was directed at beginners,
+2. Explained concepts in simple language,
+3. Provided a roadmap to go from a beginner to intermediate and then advanced JS Developer
-I couldn’t find a single resource, that was directed at beginners, explained concepts in simple language, and then also took care of the advanced JavaScript concepts.
+4. And finally also took care of the advanced and expert level JavaScript concepts.

 > ### _I thought maybe it’s time for yet another JavaScript Book._